 Asphalt roofing shingles aren’t as sturdy as their tile counterparts, lasting an average of 15-20 years before needing replacement.
 However, if you pick an architectural asphalt shingle roof over a 3-tab one, you may be able to squeeze an extra ten years from them, giving you a total of around 30 years before your next replacement.

-Wood shingles can last up to 50 years, but this will depend on how well you maintain your roofing.
+Wood shingles can last up to 50 years, but this will depend on how well you maintain your commercial roofing.
 They require yearly cleanings and repainting/staining every five years because it’s easily damaged by moss and leaf accumulation.
 It is also a fire risk for your home, which can quickly become a reality if installed in a particularly hazardous area.
 As such, the average lifespan of wood shingles is 25 to 30 years.

 Wood shakes, on the other hand, should last between 35 and 40 years.
 This is because they are thicker than shingles, making them more resistant to UV rays and harsh weather conditions.
 So if you’re particularly diligent with your maintenance, you may squeeze an extra decade, or two from your wood shakes in the long run.